bhuwang/angular-playground/README.md

 ### Running the application

 Navigate your browser to `http://localhost:8000/` to see the app running in your browser.
-If you use different port then you may want to adjust the url in EventDataService.js file.
+If you use remote server or different port then you may want to adjust the url in EventDataService.js file.